KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/harbor-authentication.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/operator-guide/microsoft-entra/harbor-authentication" />
 </head>

-This guide provides instructions on how to configure Harbor with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP).
+Configure Harbor single sign-on using Microsoft Entra as the OIDC identity provider.
+This guide covers registering the Microsoft Entra application, mapping an Entra group to the Harbor OIDC Admin Group, and entering the resulting OIDC parameters directly in the Harbor UI — the same registry-access pattern used for [Nexus SSO with Microsoft Entra OIDC](./nexus-authentication.md).

-## Prerequisites
+## Prerequisites for Harbor SSO with Microsoft Entra

 Before you begin, make sure the following prerequisites are met: